learn-co-curriculum/react-hooks-redux-initial-dispatch/README.md

 ## Learning Goals

 - Dispatch an initial action
 - Explain how dispatching an initial action gives an initial setup of the store's state

 ## Instructions

-To follow along in this code-along, use the `src/reducer.js` file and update according to the Readme.
+Use the `src/reducer.js` file to follow along in this code-along.
 Open `index.html` and try running `dispatch({type: "counter/increment"})` in the browser console.
 You should see a `1` appear on the otherwise blank page.

 ## Dispatch an Initial Action to Render the View